 Our church is in the middle of a small forest so we take the small trail out of this forest and this small trail revolves into a footpath and the footpath revolves into a big road and its something that I can’t help noticing as we are making our way and I can’t help thinking it should have been the case with our relationship.

-Even though we have been seeing each other for three years now we were still basically estranged as lovers, fighting every day for our spaces and identities but seeing her wass the only thing that seemed to hem in my longing for her a bit but it also inflated my depression and if I see her I still missed her and if I don’t see her I still missed her but this time I have decided not to force things upon her but let her do the reaching out.
+Even though we have been seeing each other for three years now, we were still basically estranged as lovers, fighting every day for our spaces and identities but seeing her wass the only thing that seemed to hem in my longing for her a bit.
+However, it also inflated my depression and if I see her I still missed her and if I don’t see her I still missed her but this time I have decided not to force things upon her but let her do the reaching out.

 We are at the intersection of this big road with another when she enters this intersection without checking for traffic on the other side of the road and I grab her some real hard to make her avoid getting run down by a truck that is coming from the other side of the intersection, turning into the side of the road that we are in and this makes me realise that there is something that is troubling her.

-But she lightens a bit when we meet some friends who were dating and the girl has a new pair of shoes and we joke with this girl telling her that her boyfriend is such a good keeper, taking care of her and my girlfriend’s friend, Melody, even makes some jibes at me saying that I am not doing any better by my girl.
-I reply her jokingly, that I am a sucker for pleasing my woman so if I have to do something it has to be the best there is but also that she wouldn’t take it.
+But she lightens a bit when we meet some friends who are dating, and the girl has a new pair of shoes we joke with this girl telling her that her boyfriend is such a good keeper, taking care of her and my girlfriend’s friend, Melody, even makes some jibes at me saying that I am not doing any better by my girl.
+I reply to her jokingly, that I am a sucker for pleasing my woman so if I have to do something it has to be the best there is but also that she wouldn’t take it.

 All this is easy banter and it makes us laugh a little bit.

-When we come midway our journey Charlotte tells us that she had collapsed during midweek and that she had been admitted at the Avenues clinic, in Harare Avenues areas for a couple of days.
-I ask her what was wrong and she says.
+When we come midway through our journey Charlotte tells us that she had collapsed during midweek and that she had been admitted at the Avenues clinic, in the Harare Avenues area for a couple of days.
+I ask her what was wrong, and she says.

 “You could be the one who is stressing me.”

-That try I have always tried to make her feel comfortable with me but that a non Euclidean way of being in which lines, ideas, thoughts and feelings could come together here or far out there, at the vanishing Lough is not to be ours to have.
-I have also come to accept that the grab zone is always too big with us and that the corners are always too sharp that it always makes her feel better whenever she fought things out with me.
+That try I have always tried to make her feel comfortable with me but that a non-Euclidean way of being in which lines, ideas, thoughts, and feelings could come together here or far out there, at the vanishing Lough is not to be ours to have.
+I have also come to accept that the grab zone is always too big with us and that the corners are always too sharp it always makes her feel better whenever she fought things out with me.